 Through process orchestration, tailored interaction and great user interface design, a low-code application can have a strong positive effect on not only the user experience of the customer but also the employees.
 Simply put, the right person gets the right information at the right time.

-Contact Joris Juttmann on the Appian Europe Event to discover how KPMG is already helping companies across numerous industries define their low-code BPM strategy and how to make it happen,—using low-code BPM both to accelerate digital transformation and to integrate business processes front-to-back to become a connected enterprise.
+Contact Joris Juttmann to discover how KPMG is already helping companies across numerous industries define their low-code BPM strategy and how to make it happen,—using low-code BPM both to accelerate digital transformation and to integrate business processes front-to-back to become a connected enterprise.